TebohoMak/LifeHack.APK/README.md

-Life Hack APK
+Life Hack or Myth App

+Description
+This Android application was developed using Kotlin in Android Studio.
-This Android app helps users identify whether common life hacks are true or myths.
+It allows users to determine whether common life hacks are true or myths using an interactive flashcard-style quiz.
-It uses a flashcard-style quiz to test knowledge and provide feedback.

 Features
-- Welcome screen with start button
+- Welcome screen with a start button
-- Flashcard questions
+- Flashcard-based question system
-- Hack (True) / Myth (False) answers
+- Hack (True) and Myth (False) answer options
-- Feedback after each answer
+- Immediate feedback after each answer
-- Score screen with results
-- Review functionality
+- Score calculation at the end of the quiz
+- Option to review answers

 Technologies Used
 - Kotlin